-In 10 meticulously comprehensive chapters, each devoted to a particular architectural period, Goode traces their stylistic advancement, from the first Georgian illustration Mount Vernon (1735) in Fairfax County, Virginia to one of the city s ideal Midcentury Moderns, the Kreeger Home (1966) on Foxhall Road in Washington.
+In ten meticulously detailed chapters, each dedicated to a specific architectural period, Goode traces their stylistic development, from the first Georgian example Mount Vernon (1735) in Fairfax County, Virginia to one of the city s best midcentury Moderns, the Kreeger House (1966) on Foxhall Road in Washington.
 A number of houses, including the Georgian landmark Hayes Manor, the Stickley-designed Dumblane, the Arts and Crafts-style Granger Cottage, and an Art Deco gem, the Mounsey House, are published here for the first time.
 A detailed introduction outlines important historical influences and trends and offers insightful political, social, and artistic commentary.